-The overall mean gender pay gap for the Council is 2.4%, which means that male employees receive, on average, 2.4% more pay than female employees.
-The Council's median pay gap is 2.7%.
-The Council's gender pay gap is significantly below the national public sector mean and median of 15.7% and 16.8% respectively.2
+The overall mean gender pay gap for the Council is 2.7%, which means that male employees receive, on average, 2.7% more pay than female employees.
+The Council's median pay gap is -1.4%, which means the median for female employees is 1.4% higher than the median pay of male employees.
+The Council's gender pay gap is significantly below the national public sector mean and median of 14.5% and 15.8% respectively.2